Heroes-Academy/OOP_Fall2016/docs/source/exercises/multiple_objects.rst

 Let's make the hero move on their own!

-Note: this code assumes you have done the :raw:`Clean Environment` exercise because it assumes the :code:`SPEEDX` and :code:`SPEEDY` variables.
+Note: this code assumes you have done the :doc:`clean_environment` exercise because it assumes the :code:`SPEEDX` and :code:`SPEEDY` variables.

 NOTE: here we will pass in :code:`SPEEDX` and :code:`SPEEDY` explicitly into the move functions.